jamestharpe/jamestharpe.com/content/hire-me.md

 Building your website consists of three basic steps:

-1. **Design**: I'll work with you to ensure brand consistency, broad device compatability (responsive), and low-friction conversions are all baked in to the design.
+1. **Design**: I'll work with you to ensure brand consistency, broad device compatibility (responsive), and low-friction conversions are all baked in to the design.
 If you have an existing website, I'll audit it to identify specific opportunities to improve user experience and conversions.
 1. **Build**: I'll provide you with a user-friendly back-end to make maintaining your site surprisingly easy, and an SEO-friendly front-end to make your site easy to find.
-1. **Launch**: I'll thoroughly test your website for functionality, browser compataibility, and device compataibility.
+1. **Launch**: I'll thoroughly test your website for functionality, browser compatibility, and device compatibility.
 You'll also get free support for 30 days, just in case.

 You're welcome to host your website anywhere, but if you host with Onlinico you'll get: